jannicz/appointment-picker/README.md

 - Safari (macOS 10 & iOS 9)
 - Edge
 - IE11 / IE10
+- IE9 (with classList polyfill)

+### Legacy browser support (i.e. IE9)

+Add the [element.classList polyfill](https://www.npmjs.com/package/classlist-polyfill) by either importing it with a module loader or simply load the polyfill from a CDN in your html head.

 ## Author & License
 - Jan Suwart | MIT License